jimbobbennett/StarWarsCopilot/7-vector-database/README.md

 In this part you learned about vector databases, and used these for RAG.

-In the [next part](../8-agents/README.md) you will learn about agents, and create an agent to research and create images and stories.
+In the [next part](../8-multimodal/README.md) you will learn about using multimodal AI, and add a tool that uses AI to generate images from a text prompt.